mre-code/groovysql/README.md

 ### `-H|--csvheaders`

 Specifies column headers should be generated for CSV output.
-By default CSV output does not include column headers.
+Default value can be set in config file as `csvheaders`.
+If not set in config file or command line option then csvheaders defaults to false.

 ### `-h|--help`